-1. Separately write down your answers to the following questions:

-• As you think about the life of your relationship, what have been your most favorite dates?

-• What do you enjoy doing together? (sports, hobbies, interests, and recreational activities)

-• What are some things you would like to learn or pursue together? (e.g. sports, cooking, hiking)
+- 1. Separately write down your answers to the following questions. - As you think about the life of your relationship, what have been your most favorite dates? - What do you enjoy doing together? (sports, hobbies, interests, and recreational activities) - What are some things you would like to learn or pursue together? (e.g. sports, cooking, hiking)

-2. Share your answers with each other and brainstorm a combined list of potential dates.

-a.
-C. b. d.

-3. Evaluate your combined list and rank the order in which to do them.
-Use the criteria below to evaluate your dates.
-For instance, if your budget is tight, you may want to recreate a favorite date when you made peanut butter and jelly sandwiches and had a picnic in the park.

-- Time required for date (for instance, 1 hour, 2 hours, evening, afternoon, morning or whole day) - Financial resources needed for date (\$ = inexpensive, \$\$ = moderate, \$\$\$ = expensive) - Energy level (low energy, medium energy, high energy) - a.
-C. b. d.
+2. \$ Share your answers with each other and brainstorm a combined list of potential dates.
+1 valuate your combined list and rank the order in which to do them.
+Use the criteria below to evaluate your dates. f your budget is tight, think creatively!
+You may want to recreate a favorite date when you made peanut butter and elly sandwiches and had a picnic in the park. • Time required (for instance, 1 hour, 2 hours, evening, afternoon, morning or whole day) • Financial resources needed for date (\$ = inexpensive, \$\$ = moderate, \$\$\$ = expensive) • Energy level (low energy, medium energy, high energy)

-4. Now pull out your calendars and write in one date a week for the next two months.
-It takes three weeks to make a new habit (or relearn an old one) and six weeks to feel good about it.
+a new habit (or relearn an old one) and six weeks to feel good about it.
 Date your partner once a week for the next two months and you will be well on your way to energizing your relationship with fun, romance and laughter!